“Do you have cherries?” my buddy Ralph asked over the phone.

 DoubleLine Yield Opportunities (DLY), of course, wins the maraschino cherry award for this month.
-It’s run by the “Bond God” Jeffrey Gundlach and his crew, yields 10% and trades at an 8% discount to its net asset value (NAV).
+It’s run by the “Bond God” Jeffrey Gundlach and his crew, yields 9.5% and trades at a 4% discount to its net asset value (NAV).
 A cherry indeed!

-This means we have an 8% discount window (eight-point-three percent, to be exact).
-If and when this window shuts, as it has for DLY’s two sister funds, it will equal price upside for us.
+This means we have a 4% discount window.
+If and when this deal ends, as it has for DLY’s two sister funds, it will bring price gains for us.

-That’s important now because the Federal Reserve (as you may have heard) is still raising rates.
-Which increases the cost of capital for closed-end funds like DLY.
-Yes, a creditworthy outfit like DoubleLine gets to borrow for cheap, but its costs are still ultimately tied to short-term rates.
+That’s important now because the Federal Reserve (as you may have heard) is considering yet another rate increase.
+Which boosts the cost of capital for closed-end funds like DLY.
+Yes, a creditworthy outfit like DoubleLine gets to borrow more cheaply, but its costs are still ultimately tied to short-term rates.

 Same goes for a firm like PIMCO.
-The agency gets sweet deals, but connections and credibility only go so far.
-As short-term rates continue to rise, they crimp PIMCO’s borrowing model.
+The California fixed-income powerhouse gets sweet deals, but connections and credibility only go so far.
+As short-term rates continue to rise, borrowing costs PIMCO more.

-Which is why we’ve been down on leverage lately.
+Which is why we’ve been anti-leverage lately.
 We want bond funds that are less susceptible to rising short-term rates.

-These deals are, in fact, unique to CEFs.
+These deals are unique to CEFs.
 Unlike their mutual fund and ETF cousins, CEFs have fixed pools of shares.
-Which means they can trade at premiums and discounts to the values of their underlying assets, their NAV.
+Which means they can trade at premiums and discounts to their NAVs.

-Brett, why not DSL—it pays 11%?!
-I realize we have readers who never made it past the biggest yield on the board.
-Yes, DSL pays 11%.
-It levers up a bit more than DLY to do it (29% versus 23%).
-That’s all right, but in this fickle financial world, give me the safer fund and the bigger discount.
+Brett, why not DSL—it pays 11.2%?!
+I realize some readers never made it past the biggest yield in the DoubleLine aisle.
+Yes, DSL pays 11.2%.
+It levers up a bit more than DLY to do it (24% versus 20%).
+That’s all right, but in this fickle financial world, give me the bigger discount.

 After all, they are run by the same people!
 The disparity in valuations doesn’t make much sense.
 We’ll gladly take advantage.

-It’s been a rough 18 months in the bond market.
-Bargains are starting to pop up.
+It’s been a rough 36 months in the bond market, but bargains are starting to pop up.
 We’ll grab them as they become available starting with the maraschino dividends.

 Another sweet thing about CEFs is that many pay their dividends monthly.
 In this foggy financial climate, it’s tough to beat being paid every 30 days.